paddor/cztop/README.md

   - zcert.xml [ ]
   - zcertstore.xml [ ]

+## Contributing

+Bug reports and pull requests are welcome on GitHub at https://github.com/paddor/cztop.

+To run the tests before/after you made any changes to the source and have created a test case for it, use `rake spec`.

 ## License

 The gem is available as open source under the terms of the [ISC License](http://opensource.org/licenses/ISC).